develprr/metamatic-blog/_posts/2023-04-09-many-to-many-relationships-with-mongodb.markdown

 categories: Metamatic Systems
 ---

-Welcome to the future!
-Hey visitor, time traveller, do you come from the dark ages of the last decade where giant relational databases ruled?
+Hey visitor, welcome to the future!
+Do you come from the dark ages of the last decade where giant relational databases ruled?
-Don't worry, it's year 2023 now we have moved on: we have something better for you.
+Don't worry, it's year 2023 now and we have moved on: we have something better for you.
 Check out document databases!

 The best document databases that we have here in the future allow you to